ABAtanasov/GalerkinSparseGrids.jl/README.md

 The corresponding multiresolution basis formed by a series of orthogonalizations implemented in `DG_Functions.jl`.
 This basis spans the same space as the position basis, but makes use of discontinuous basis (c.f. `Specific_DG_Functions.jl`) to achieve the hierarchical structure.

-We can interpolate multi-dimensional functions using the DG basis by using the methods `hier_coefficients_DG(k::Int, f::Function, ls::NTuple{D,Int})` and `hier_coefficients_DG(k::Int, f::Function, n::Int, D::Int)` with the same syntax as the corresponding non-DG methods.
+We can interpolate multi-dimensional functions using the DG basis by using the methods `pos_coefficients_DG(k::Int, f::Function, ls::NTuple{D,Int})` and `hier_coefficients_DG(k::Int, f::Function, n::Int, D::Int)` with the same syntax as the corresponding non-DG methods.
 Similarly, to reconstruct a function at a point `xs` from a coefficient dictionary we use `reconstruct_DG(k,coefficients,xs)`.

 ### Coefficient Vectors